Clear Lake (California): Monitoring, mitigation, and restoration

-In 2009 the Middle Creek and Hamilton City Flood Damage Restoration and Ecosystem Act (AB74) was signed by governor Arnold Schwarzenegger.
-The project will provide funding to breach the levees and restore 1,650 acres of lake and wetland.
-Bloody Island will again be an island.
+In 2009 the Middle Creek and Hamilton City Flood Damage Restoration and Ecosystem Act (AB74) was signed by Governor Arnold Schwarzenegger.
+The project was to provide funding to breach the levees and restore 1,650 acres of lake and wetland.
+Bloody Island should again be an island.
 The project has the additional aim of reducing the amount of phosphorus entering the lake by 40%.
-The additional water resulting from the increased lake area will be allocated to municipal districts drawing water from the lake.
+The additional water resulting from the increased lake area is to be allocated to municipal districts drawing water from the lake.
 Yolo's water allowance under the Solano decree may also be increased.

 The passage of Assembly Bill 707 allowed for the creation of the Blue Ribbon Committee for the Rehabilitation of Clear Lake.
 The committee is made up of 15 county-appointed members from tribes, universities and various governmental organizations.
-The committee is charged with providing scientifically-sound recommendations for the management of Clear Lake’s “economy, ecosystem, and heritage”.
+The committee is charged with providing scientifically sound recommendations for the management of Clear Lake's "economy, ecosystem, and heritage".

-A Cyanobacteria Task Force was formed in 2014 which includes the Big Valley, Elem, Scotts Valley and Robinson Tribes as well as various state and federal governmental agencies.
+A Cyanobacteria Task Force was formed in 2014 which includes the Big Valley, Elem, Scotts Valley and Robinson tribes, as well as various state and federal governmental agencies.
 The task force focuses primarily on monitoring activities, particularly water sampling and testing for toxins.

 Various local ordinances protect the lake from land-use practices in the domesticated areas of the surrounding watershed, and the lake's water quality impairments are addressed by federal and state regulatory programs.
 Multiple water suppliers in communities surrounding the lake provide potable water for municipal uses in accordance with California's public health regulations.

-Lake County participates in the State Department of Water Resources' Integrated Regional Water Management programs, within the Westside Region including Lake, Colusa, Napa, Solano, and Yolo counties.
+Lake County participates in the state's Department of Water Resources' Integrated Regional Water Management programs, within the Westside Region including Lake, Colusa, Napa, Solano, and Yolo counties.
 The Lake County Watershed Protection District is the lead agency for Lake County's participation in the Westside Region's long-term (2013–2033) water management programs.
 Within the jurisdictional boundary of the County of Lake, the Watershed Protection District provides the "Lake County Clean Water Program" for compliance with the National Pollutant Discharge Elimination System (NPDES) pollution prevention programs, and with the NPDES stormwater management permit (issued by the State Water Resources Control Board as Water Quality Order 2013-0001-DWQ), by implementing the Lake County "Stormwater Management Plan".

 Lake County also complies with the NPDES aquatic pesticide permit program, allowing licensed pesticide applicators to eradicate nuisance aquatic weeds, in accordance with the "Clear Lake Integrated Aquatic Plant Management Plan".
 Multi-jurisdictional programs for natural resource management in the Clear Lake watershed—including federal, state, and local land owners in the County of Lake—are described in the "Clear Lake Integrated Watershed Management Plan".